Dodge County Sheriff candidates face off in first debate

 “We can take back the sheriff’s office from a self-serving career politician and restore the sheriff back to the citizens of Dodge County where it belongs,” Colker said.
 “I will serve all members of this community not just one political party.
 I will stand up for your freedoms and your liberties while always protecting your constitutional rights, not just using that as a campaign slogan.
 When elected I am here to serve you, the citizens, not my career or my ego.
 I will work tirelessly to combat crime and restore the county back to what it should be so it can continue to be a great place to live, work and play.”

-Schmidt said he has worked and talked with many people and many people in Dodge County are happy with the work of the staff of the Dodge County Sheriff’s Office.
+Schmidt said he has worked and talked with many people in Dodge County who are happy with the work of the staff of the Dodge County Sheriff’s Office.